 Staying safe at home

 A personal alarm can help protect people if they suffer from medical conditions such as osteoporosis.
 If you do suffer from a fall at home or in the garden (up to 100 metres from the base unit), all you need to do is press the red button on your pendant.
-This will send an alert through to our 24-hour Care Team, who will respond immediately and arrange for help to come to your home.
+This will send an alert through to our 24-hour Response Team, who will respond immediately and arrange for help to come to your home.

 For more information on purchasing one of our life-saving personal alarms, please speak to one of our friendly advisors on 0800 999 0400.
 Alternatively, complete our contact us form and we will get back to you as soon as possible.